Referencing journals in APA

 Magazine articles and newspaper articles follow the same format as journal articles, with a few alterations.
 See the section on referencing other material for details.

 References and further reading

 American Psychological Association.
-(2010).
-Publication manual of the American Psychological Association (6th ed.).
-Washington, DC: Author.
+(2020).
+Publication manual of the American Psychological Association (7th ed.).
 [Massey Library link]

 These pages are provided as a guide to proper referencing.
 Your course, department, school, or institute may prescribe specific conventions, and their recommendations supersede these instructions.
 If you have questions not covered here, check in the style guide listed above, ask your course coordinator, or ask at Academic Q+A.